SPARC-Auburn/Lab-Assistant/CONTRIBUTING.md

 ### 6. Make a Pull Request

-At this point, you should ensure that your branch is up to date with the most current master branch of Lab-Assistant.
+At this point, you should ensure that your branch is up to date with the most current development branch of Lab-Assistant.
 Doing this will ensure that the feature or fix you have written will work with the current version.
-Then update your feature branch from your local copy of master, and push it!
+Then update your feature branch from your local copy of "development".

 Finally, go to GitHub and
 [make a Pull Request](https://help.github.com/articles/creating-a-pull-request)!

-The retainers of this repository will run your code through a few tests to ensure that it is working correctly and will added it to the master branch as soon as it's been verified and is beneficial to what is being done.
+The retainers of this repository will run your code through a few tests to ensure that it is working correctly and will add it to the online development branch as soon as it's been verified and is beneficial to what is being done, and eventually the master branch.

 We really appreciate all your help!